Most MQTT brokers don’t provide any mechanism for logging historical

 Sensor Data Characteristics

-Because sensor data is often repetitive the script only logs changed data.
+Because sensor data is often repetitive the script,by default, only logs (stores) changed data.

 That means that if a sensor sends its status as “ON” once a second then it could result in 3600 “ON” messages logged every hour.
 The script will however only log 1 message.